-17.2 Fair value hierarchy
+17.2 Fair value estimation

 The fair value of financial instruments traded in active markets is based on quoted market price at the end of the reporting period.
 A market is regarded as active if quoted prices are readily available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions.
 The quoted market price used for financial assets held by the Fund is the last traded price.
 These instruments are included in level 1.
-Instruments included in level 1 comprise primarily quoted equity investments classified as financial assets at fair value through profit or loss.
+Instruments included in level 1 comprise primarily quoted equity investments classified as held-for-trading and measured at fair value through profit or loss.